Iran at the 2016 Summer Olympics: Road

 Iranian riders qualified for a maximum of three quota places in the men's Olympic road race by virtue of their top 4 national ranking in the 2015 UCI Asia Tour.

 Fencing

 Following the completion of the Grand Prix finals, Iran has entered two fencers into the Olympic competition.
 Sabre fencers Ali Pakdaman and 2012 Olympian Mojtaba Abedini had claimed their spots on the Iranian team by finishing among the top 14 individuals in the FIE Adjusted Official Rankings.

 Judo

 Iran has qualified three judokas for each of the following weight classes at the Games.
 London 2012 Olympian Javad Mahjoub was ranked among the top 22 eligible judokas for men in the IJF World Ranking List of May 30, 2016, while Alireza Khojasteh at men's half-lightweight (66 kg) earned a continental quota spot from the Asian region, as the highest-ranked Iranian judoka outside of direct qualifying position.
-Khojasteh subsequently withdrew from the Olympics before the opening ceremony due to health reasons.
+Khojasteh subsequently withdrew from the Olympics before the opening ceremony.